 Named for the noise their little lawnmower engines make, tuk-tuks are best for short hops around town – expect to pay somewhere around Q5 to Q10 per person.
 Hail them the way you would a normal taxi.

 Taxis are fairly plentiful in most significant towns.
 A 10-minute ride can cost about Q60, which is relatively expensive – expect to hear plenty of woeful tales from taxi drivers about the price of gasoline.
 Except for some taxis in Guatemala City, they don't use meters: you must agree upon the fare before you set off – best before you get in, in fact.
 Uber is available in Guatemala City and Antigua.

 If you feel reluctant to take on the Guatemalan roads, an interesting alternative to car hire can be to hire a taxi driver for an extended time.
 This often works out only slightly more expensive than renting and gives you all the freedom and comfort without the stress of having to drive.

-Shuttle minibuses run by travel agencies provide comfortable and quick transport along the main routes plied by tourists.
-You'll find these heavily advertised wherever they are offered.
-With a few notable exceptions, they're much more expensive than buses (anywhere between five and 15 times as expensive), but more convenient – they usually offer a door-to-door service, with scheduled meal and bathroom breaks.
+Heavily advertised shuttle minibuses run by travel agencies provide comfortable and quick transport along all the main routes plied by tourists.
+They're much more expensive than buses but a lot more convenient – they usually offer a door-to-door service from your hotel, with scheduled meal and bathroom breaks.
 The most popular shuttle routes include Guatemala City airport–Antigua, Antigua–Panajachel, Panajachel–Chichicastenango and Lanquín–Antigua.

 Any other form of hitching is never entirely safe, and we don’t recommend it.
 Travelers who hitch should understand that they are taking a small but potentially serious risk.